PINTO0309/whisper-onnx-tensorrt/README.md

     ```
 - command

     The onnx file is automatically downloaded when the sample is run.
+Note that `Decoder` is run in CUDA, not TensorRT, because the shape of all input tensors must be undefined.
     ```bash
     python whisper/transcribe.py xxxx.mp4 --model small --beam_size 3
     ```